 Bonds can sometimes be thought of as the frumpier side of an investing portfolio, "steady-Eddies" that won't deliver much return or pose much risk to principal.

 Of course, the term does include products that span the gamut from U.S. Treasury securities to below-investment-grade corporate debt instruments, otherwise known as junk bonds.

-"There is a difference between Vanguard high-yield corporate bond fund, where their average rating is double-B, and buying TIPS (Treasury Inflation-Protected Securities)," says Laura.
+"There is a difference between Vanguard high-yield corporate bond funds, where their average rating is double-B, and buying TIPS (Treasury inflation-protected securities)," says Laura.